Madame Jazz(e) pays homage to the great jazz divas and shows why she belongs in their ranks

 Stories are not only the intro patter, but also the way Abyale phrases the songs.
 Storytellers are the best cabaret singers.

-Among other favorites are Nine Simone’s “My Baby Just Cares for Me.”
+Among other favorites are Nina Simone’s “My Baby Just Cares for Me.”
 And “Birds Flying High, You Know …” Josephine Baker’s “J’ai deux amours,” Peggy Lee’s “Fever,” and into the moderns adding soul to jazz Tina Turner’s “What’s love got to do with it” and Aretha Franklin’s “Natural woman.”

 The theater is an intimate space, just 50 seats, and I wished it had been a real café, with some of the good local Rhône wine!
 But perhaps I can see her such a venue next time I’m in Paris.
 Because Abyale belongs on the list of divas she celebrates.